dfjtestuser/social-task/readme.md

 # social-task

-This is a demonstration project for fetching your facebook posts, storing to database
+This is a demonstration project for fetching your facebook posts and storing into database.

 ## install